 Our organization does not have its own 501(c)3.
 May we apply if we have a fiscal sponsor?

-Recognizing the many reasons why a small or new grassroots organization may not have its own tax exempt status, we have changed our eligibility criteria for 2024 to allow organizations to apply through a Fiscal Sponsor.
+While we recognize the many reasons why a small or recently established grassroots organization may not have its own tax exempt status, we are currently unable to accept applications through a fiscal sponsor.

-Can an organization apply if none of its annual organizational budgets have met the $300,000 threshold ?
+Can an organization apply if its annual organizational budgets have not met the $300,000 threshold during each of the three most recent financial periods available?

-No. To be eligible, an organization’s annual operating budget (i.e. gross revenue) must be within the $300,000 to $5 million range for each of the three year periods prior to applying.
+No. To be eligible, an organization’s annual revenues (i.e. operating budget) must be within the $300,000 to $5 million range for each of the three year periods prior to applying.
 That said, in instances where your organizational budget would have met the $300,000 threshold figure, but for the economic fallout from Covid-19, the application provides an opportunity to explain those circumstances.

 Impact100 DC encourages nonprofit organizations to investigate a formal partnership with another organization to develop and execute a proposal if it doesn’t qualify on its own.
 (See below.)